Precise, efficient and flexible modeling of crystallizing elastomers based on physics-augmented neural networks: Introduction

 In the pioneering work \cite{ghaboussi1991}, feedforward neural networks (FNNs) are introduced to model hysteresis under uniaxial and multiaxial stress, utilizing input data from multiple prior time steps to account for history-dependent material behavior.
 While NN-based constitutive modeling gained some attention in the 1990s, its progress stalled until the recent advancements in machine learning and computational efficiency revitalized interest in data-driven techniques, as reviewed in \cite{Bock2019,Liu2021,dornheim2023,fuhg2024}.
 A key innovation in this field has been the integration of physical principles into NNs, known as {mechanics-informed} \cite{asad2022}, {physics-augmented} \cite{klein2022,linden2023}, {physics-based} \cite{aldakheel2025,baktheer2025}, {physics-constrained} \cite{kalina2023}, {physics-informed} \cite{raissi2019,henkes2022,bastek2023}, or {thermodynamics-based} \cite{masi2021} approaches.
 These methods incorporate physics either explicitly, through problem-specific architectures \cite{kalina2022,linka2021}, or implicitly, via tailored loss functions \cite{Rosenkranz2023a,weber2023,geiger2025}, thus enabling the use of sparse data for training and improved extrapolation, cf.~\cite{linden2023,masi2021,masi2024}.
-For modeling {elasticity}, many studies employ neural networks using the hyperelastic potential as output and scalar-valued invariants of the deformation tensor as inputs \cite{linden2023,klein2022,kalina2022,thakolkaran2022,linka2021,tac2024a,bahmani2024,benady2024,peirlinck2024}.
-For this purpose, the concept of Sobolev training, i.e., calibrating networks representing strain energies using only stress-strain data by incorporating gradients of the network w.r.t. the input in the objective function, is particularly effective \cite{Czarnecki2017,Vlassis2020}.
-Additionally, polyconvex neural networks \cite{klein2022,tac2022a,chen2022,linden2023,tac2024a,bahmani2024} have been shown to enhance extrapolation capabilities \cite{linden2023,kalina2024} and ensure rank-one convexity and ellipticity \cite{Ebbing2010,Schroder2010}, often making use of fully input convex neural network (FICNN) architectures developed by \cite{amos2017}.
+For modeling {elasticity}, many studies employ neural networks using the hyperelastic potential as output and scalar-valued invariants of the deformation tensor as inputs \cite{linden2023,klein2022,kalina2022,thakolkaran2022,linka2021,bahmani2024,benady2024,peirlinck2024}.
+For this purpose, the concept of Sobolev training, i.e., calibrating networks representing strain energies using only stress-strain data by incorporating gradients of the network {with respect to} the input in the objective function, is particularly effective \cite{Czarnecki2017,Vlassis2020}.
+Additionally, polyconvexity of the neural networks \cite{klein2022,tac2022a,chen2022,linden2023,bahmani2024} has been shown to enhance extrapolation capabilities \cite{linden2023,kalina2024} and ensure rank-one convexity and, {if the neural network based potentials are sufficiently smooth (twice continuously differentiable with respect to deformation)}, ellipticity \cite{Ebbing2010,Schroder2010}.
+To ensure polyconvexity, fully input convex neural network (FICNN) architectures developed by~\cite{amos2017} are often used.
 Recently, an architecture based on the multiplicative split of the deformation gradient has been proposed, which enables the hybrid simulation of rubber fracture combining physics-augmented neural networks (PANNs) and classical fracture phase-field~\cite{dammass2025a,dammass2025}.
+In addition, an insightful data-adaptive approach deepening the understanding of the role of multiaxial deformations in elastomer fracture is presented in \cite{moreno-mateos2025}.